 Service/Charity – St Dominic lived an austere life, with little concern for material possessions, just as did our House Patron, St Teresa of Calcutta.
 St Dominic also sold his worldly goods, including his beloved books to help the poor.
 We have an excellent programme of charitable giving throughout the year, here at St Dominic’s, in which all staff and students are very much involved.

-Here, at school, there is some form of collective worship every day, and our School Year is structured around a calendar of Whole School Masses – the highest form of prayer.
+Here, at school, there is some form of collective worship every day, and our school year is structured around a calendar of Whole School Masses – the highest form of prayer.
 In addition, students and staff have the opportunity to attend the parish Mass once a fortnight.
-There is also a weekly Rosary club in both the Prep and the Senior school.

 Our School Values- made simple